Loepker-James/enforce-rules/CONTRIBUTING.md

 - be additive

-- not modify existing keyword behavior (unless it is something like min_exclusive or max_exclusive.
-That would have to affect the min/max keyword.
-So this is one of the exceptions.)
+- not modify existing keyword behavior (unless it is the point of the keyword; e.g. min_exclusive and max_exclusive.
+For more clarification, please ask me)

 - include full test coverage